mfem/web/src/examples.md

 ##Example 0: Laplace Problem (Simplest MFEM Example)
 <img class="floatright" src="../img/examples/ex0.png">

-This is the simplest MFEM example, and is a good starting point for new users.
+This is the simplest MFEM example and a good starting point for new users.
-This example demonstrates the use of MFEM to define an $H^1$ finite element discretization of the Laplace problem $$-\Delta u = 1$$ with homogeneous Dirichlet boundary conditions.
+The example demonstrates the use of MFEM to define an $H^1$ finite element discretization of the Laplace problem $$-\Delta u = 1$$ with homogeneous Dirichlet boundary conditions.

-The example highlights the use of mesh refinement, finite element grid functions, as well as linear and bilinear forms corresponding to the left-hand side and right-hand side of the discrete linear system.

 _The example has serial ([ex0.cpp](https://github.com/mfem/mfem/blob/master/examples/ex0.cpp))
 and parallel ([ex0p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex0p.cpp))